ibm-cloud-docs/event-notifications/en-data-security.md

 For more information on supported TLS ciphers, see [TLS cipher support](/docs/event-notifications?topic=event-notifications-en-cipher-support).

 If you attempt to use a cipher that is not on this list, you may experience connectivity issues.
 Update your client to use one of the supported ciphers.
-If you are using `openssl`, you can use the command `openssl ciphers -v` at the command line (or, for some installations of `openssl`, use the `-s -v` options) to show a verbose list of what ciphers your client supports.
+If you are using `openssl`, you can use the command `openssl ciphers -v` at the command line (or for some installations of `openssl`, use the `-s -v` options) to show a verbose list of what ciphers your client supports.
 {: tip}

 ### Compliance readiness